apoluekt/OpenRPNCalc/README.md

   * Fixed, scientific (SCI) and engineering (ENG) display modes (including SI prefixes in ENG mode), variable 3-10 digits precision.
   * Calculations with uncertainties using error-propagation formulas (UNCERT mode).
 Something that I've never seen in any of the hardware calculators, and very rarely is present in the software ones.
   * Formulas from relativistic kinematics (center-of-mass two-body decay momentum, conversion between angle and pseudorapidity, beta and gamma factors).
-  * Low power consumption (40-50 uA in standby mode with LCD display on).
+  * Low power consumption (~10 uA in standby mode with LCD display on and 2-3 uA with LCD off).

 ## Hardware overview